jamiecaesar/securecrt-tools/README.md

 * 'debug mode': True or False.
 Currently not implemented (on the list of TODOs)

 ### Script-Specific Settings
 Some scripts have local settings files that only apply to that script.
 If such a file is needed, the script will create a `.json` file in the `settings` directory with the same name as the script.
-Notes about the settings can be found in the script, or possibly as comment entries inside the settings file itself.

-## Scripts:

-* **cdp_to_csv.py** - Captures detailed CDP information and saves it to a CSV file.
-A local settings file is used to specify strings (such as domain suffixes) to be stripped off hostnames.
-* **create_intf_desc.py** - Outputs a config script to label interfaces based on CDP info.
-* **create_sessions_from_cdp.py** - A script that pulls the CDP information from the connected device and creates a SecureCRT session for each device in the CDP table.
-Save location (rooted in the SecureCRT sessions directory) is specified in the local settings file for this script.
-* **document_device.py** - Saves multiple command outputs at once.
-The list of commands that will be captured is saved in the local settings file for this script.
-* **interface_stats.py** - Outputs a CSV file for a quick and easy view of some high level details about all interfaces that are "up", such as total packets in/out, packet rate in/out and errors in/out.
-* **mac_to_csv.py** - Outputs the mac address table into a CSV file.
-* **nexthop_summary.py** - Outputs a CSV file with all the next hops and a detailed breakdown of each type of route pointing at that next hop.
-* **save_running.py** - Captures the running config to a file, using a name based on the device's name and current date.
-* **save_output.py** - Generic script that prompts for a command and saves that output to a file.
-* **securecrt_python_version.py** - A script that returns a pop-up window with the python version being used by SecureCRT (mostly for troubleshooting)

-**Note:** The file **empty_script_template.py** can be used as a starting point for writing new scripts.
-This code skeleton contains all the required function calls for the majority of the provided functions to work properly.
+* **cdp_to_csv.json:**
+    - **strip_domains**: _List of Strings_ : A list of domains to strip from the CDP device IDs.
+This may be useful for older IOS gear that does not supply a "System Name" in the CDP information, only the longer Device ID.
+If the Device ID contains any domains in this list (case senstive), they will be removed from the output.
+* **create_sessions_from_cdp.json:**
+    - **strip_domains**: _List of Strings_ : A list of domains to strip from the CDP device IDs.
+This may be useful for older IOS gear that does not supply a "System Name" in the CDP information, only the longer Device ID.
+If the Device ID contains any domains in this list (case senstive), they will be removed from the output.
+    - **session_path**: _String_ : The path to where the new SecureCRT sessiosn should be written.
+The path starts in the Sessions folder that SecureCRT uses.
+* **document_device.json:**
+    - **IOS**: _List of Strings_ : A list of commands to capture from devices that are running IOS.
+    - **NX-OS**: _List of Strings_ : A list of commands to capture from devices that are running NX-OS.
+    - **ASA**: _List of Strings_ : A list of commands to capture from devices that are ASA appliances.

 ## Included Modules: